fadeoutsoftware/WASDI/docs/PythonCookbook/ImportGFSProducts.rst

-How to Import GFS Products
+How to Import GFS Forecast Products
 =========================================
-The following code shows how to import GFS products to a workspace.
+The following code shows how to import GFS forecast products to a workspace.

 Prerequisites